supanadit/factory/README.md

 ### Changelog
 #### Version 0.0.6 Alpha
-- Github integration by token
+- Github integration by token `devops-factory --gt <your_github_token>`
-- Get all own repository from Github
+- Get all own repository from Github `devops-factory --gl`
-- Get all forked repository from Github
+- Get all forked repository from Github `devops-factory --glf`
-- Delete all forked repository from Github
+- Delete all forked repository from Github `devops-factory --glfd`

 #### Version 0.0.5 Alpha
 - Support SSH Authentication for Git Repository